decentralizedthoughts/decentralizedthoughts.github.io/_posts/2019-06-07-modeling-the-adversary.md

 The first fundamental aspect is what *type* of corruption the adversary can inflict on the $f$ parties it can corrupt.
 There are four classic types of corruption: Passive, Crash, Omission, and Byzantine.

 1. **Passive**: a passively corrupted party must follow the protocol just like an honest party, but it allows the adversary to learn information.
 A passive adversary (sometimes called [Honest-But-Curious](https://eprint.iacr.org/2011/136.pdf) or [Semi-Honest](http://www.wisdom.weizmann.ac.il/~oded/foc-vol2.html)) does not deviate from the protocol but can learn all possible information from its _view_: i.e., the messages sent and received by parties it controls.
-A failure in this case is if the passive adversary learns information that the protocol designer wanted the adversary not to learn.
+The adversary can aggregate all the views of the corrupted parties.
+Typically, the goal of the adversary designer is to limit the information that the adversary learns.

-2. **Crash**: in addition to passive, once the party is corrupted, the adversary can decide when to cause it to stop sending and receiving all messages.
+2. **Crash**: in addition to passive, once the party is corrupted, the adversary can decide to cause a crash event which causes the party to stop sending and receiving all messages.
+Note that the crash event may happen in the middle of sending messages and once it happens it is irrevocable.
 3. **Omission**: in addition to passive, once corrupted, the adversary can decide, for each message sent or each message received, to either drop or allow it to continue.
 Note that the party is not informed that it is corrupted.
 4. **Byzantine**: this gives the adversary full power to control the party and take any (arbitrary) action on the corrupted party.
 Sometimes this model is called active corruption or arbitrary corruption.